pbradleylab/PanSweep/Readme.md

 ### Ordination & Heatmap

-Ordination plots for UMAP, NMDS, and PcoA are made from the jaccard co-occurance matrix of genes by sample.
-The numerical sliders allow the adjustment of the n_neighboors and min_dist values for the UMAP ordination plot.
-The jaccard similarity heatmap is based off of co-occurance of genes by sample.
+Ordination plots for UMAP, NMDS, and PCoA are made from the Jaccard co-occurrence matrix of genes by sample.
+The numerical sliders allow the adjustment of the n_neighbors and min_dist values for the UMAP ordination plot.
+The Jaccard similarity heatmap is based off of co-occurance of genes by sample.
 If the heatmap or ordination plots are clicked the gene on the heatmap will be highlighted.

 ### NMDS
-The NMDS provides the NMDS ordiantion plot and stress plot by species for evaluation of NMDS results.
+The NMDS provides the NMDS ordination plot and stress plot by species for evaluation of NMDS results.